 The proposed applied framework can assist engineers, policy makers, and other stakeholders to:

-1) Monitor and evaluate sustainability of existing CBDWS, (No comma after "and")

-2) Enhance sustainability of future CBDWS, and

-3) Make decisions for making sustainable choices amongst the various possible complex alternatives for a CBDWS.
+- 1) Monitor and evaluate the sustainability of existing CBDWS, - 2) Enhance sustainability of any future CBDWS, and - Make decisions for making sustainable choices amongst the various complex alternatives for a CBDWS.

 7.2.
 APPLIED FRAMEWORK